Identifying Causal Effects in Information Provision Experiments: Information Experiments and the TSLS Estimator

 \subsubsection{Exposure-Weighted Instruments}

 An example of the exposure-weighted instrument is presented in Section \ref{sec:main_passive_exp_weights}.

 The recentering is implicit since in practice researchers use the interaction as an instrument and control for the uninteracted exposure.
-These weights proportional to $\alpha_i (S_i(A)-X^0_i)^2$ are non-negative under Bayesian Learning and in a general class of updating models when the monotonicity assumption holds: $\text{sign}(X_i(A)-X_i(B)) = \text{sign}(S_i(A)-S_i(B))$.
+Recall the notational device that in the passive design $S_i(B) = X_i^0$.
+These weights proportional to $\alpha_i (S_i(A)-X^0_i)^2$ are non-negative under Bayesian updating and in a general class of updating models when the monotonicity assumption holds: $\text{sign}(X_i(A)-X_i(B)) = \text{sign}(S_i(A)-S_i(B))$.

 \citet{vz_aeri} show that implementation of these specifications requires care, as including both the exposure-weighted instrument and the treatment indicator can result in misspecification.